lyrahgames/pxart/docs/web/docs/getting_started/setup_cmake.md

----
-title: Installation by CMake
----
+# Setup with CMake

-**1. CMake Package Installation for CMake Projects and Projects without Build System**
+## 1. CMake Package Installation for CMake Projects and Projects without Build System

 Download the repository and create a configuration.
 ```